paketo-buildpacks/builder-noble-java-tiny/README.md

 ## `paketobuildpacks/builder-noble-java-tiny:latest`

-This builder uses the [Paketo Noble Tiny Stack](https://github.com/paketo-buildpacks/noble-tiny-stack) (an Ubuntu Noble tiny image) and contains **only Java composite buildpacks**.
+This builder uses the [Ubuntu Noble Base Images](https://github.com/paketo-buildpacks/ubuntu-noble-base-images) (an Ubuntu Noble tiny stack) and contains **only Java composite buildpacks**.
 To use this builder, you can rely on the default order group.

 For example, with the `pack` CLI, use `--builder` as follows: